This is an unusual beast. It’s a Tele Custom made up of quality parts from various sources … but it works, very well.

 We do not know the origin of the body, but it is not Fender.
 It is double bound and finished in a nice 3 colour sunburst.
 However, it is 40mm thick which is definitely less than Fender’s standard 43mm Tele body.
 We think the body could be from a high end Tokai or another Japanese brand from the era.

 The neck pickup appears to be a Fender and it is stamped "87" – and that is another indication of this guitar’s origin being around 1987.
-The bridge pickup is a Seymour Duncan.
+The bridge pickup is a Seymour Duncan - an Antiquity we think.
 Both pickups sound excellent.

 The neck plate is stamped with an L series number but it is definitely a replica.